Soccer-World Cup 2022: which teams are out of FIFA tournament? | Sports-Games

 * Group D: France and Australia * Group E: Japan and Spain

+* Group F: Morocco and Croatia * Group G: Brazil and Switzerland

-* Group F: Morocco and Croatia WHICH TEAMS HAVE BEEN ELIMINATED FROM THE WORLD CUP?
+* Group H: Portugal and South Korea WHICH TEAMS HAVE BEEN ELIMINATED FROM THE WORLD CUP?

 QATAR * Hosts Qatar were the first team to be eliminated following defeats by Ecuador (2-0) and Senegal (3-1).
 They ended their campaign without a point after a 2-0 defeat to the Netherlands in their final group stage match.